 Accident Claims UK offers our No Win No Fee national personal injury claims service, as the simplest, most effective and financially risk-free way to make a pothole claim.

 Under our No Win No Fee deal, there is absolutely no cost at all to start your claim.
 As we proceed to make your claim, no matter how long it takes, we won’t charge you any ongoing legal costs.
 And if for some reason, however unlikely, we fail to claim any compensation for you following your pothole accident, then you don’t need to pay us anything at all.
-The only time we will expect you to actually pay any legal fees, is when you receive a compensation payout.
+The only time we will expect you actually to pay any legal fees, is when you receive a compensation payout.
 So, as you can see, our No Win No Fee claims service can help you claim for pothole accident, and you have nothing to lose, even if we don’t win your case.

 Why Use Accident Claims UK for Your Claim?